Dunedan/mbp-2016-linux/README.md

 Touch Bar, which still suffer from a bug and need an additional patch as noted in https://github.com/Dunedan/mbp-2016-linux/issues/29#issuecomment-371370548

+Transmitting audio using A2DP is still choppy for unknown reasons, maybe because the Bluetooth support is limited to lower bandwidth applications so far.

 For older kernel versions you need to compile a custom kernel with an additional patch set.
 For details check https://github.com/Dunedan/mbp-2016-linux/issues/29